Avoid Comparing Online Catalogues: Why It's Best to Focus on Your Own E-commerce Store

 Do you run a fashion store?
 If yes, then adding this feature to your list is a big yes.

 Look at how e-commerce giant - Myntra does it.

 Your customers can’t visit your physical store, so giving them a 360° view of the products or the models wearing them will make them appreciate your intent and accentuate their overall shopping experience on your website by manifolds.
-However, if you are selling grocery, books, food, or similar kinds of products, you might not even need to consider it for once.
+However, if you are selling groceries, books, food, or similar kinds of products, you might not even need to consider it for once.

 If you are selling a tech product, mentioning the specifications is more than important.
-If you are a high-end fashion label, you can go an extra mile by answering your customer’s potential questions like the size and fit of the item and even design inspiration.
+If you are a high-end fashion label, you can go the extra mile by answering your customer’s potential questions like the size and fit of the item and even design inspiration.

 You can also consider offering tips for using your product or maintaining it.
 For example, suppose you are selling sofas.
 You can explain how your customers can keep it clean.

-Simplilearn - one of the leading certification training providers has a permanent ‘live chat’ section on their website.
+Simplilearn - one of the leading certification training providers, has a permanent ‘live chat’ section on their website.
 It reads, “We would like to know a little more about the query so that you get to speak to the most relevant counsellor.”

 One of the policies that buyers look for while shopping online is the store’s return policy.
 Does this mean that every online store needs to have a clear return policy mentioned while creating a catalogue?